Gil Meche: Kansas City Royals

 Meche led the American League with 34 starts again in 2008, while improving to 14–11 with a 3.98 ERA, and pitching over 200 innings for the second consecutive year for a Royals club that finished 75–87 and in fourth place in the American League Central.

 On June 16, 2009, Meche pitched a four-hit shutout against the Diamondbacks to improve his season record to 4–5 with a 3.31 ERA.
 The 132 pitches he threw, however, took a toll on Meche and he began experiencing back and shoulder problems soon afterwards.
-For the rest of the season, Meche went just 2–5 with an 8.06 ERA.
+For the rest of the 2009 season, Meche went just 2–5 with an 8.46 ERA in his final nine starts.
+He made 23 total starts, going 6–10 with a 5.09 ERA.

-For the first time in his Royals career, 31-year-old Meche did not receive the opening day nod for Kansas City in 2010.
+For the first time in his Royals career, 31-year-old Meche did not receive the Opening Day nod for Kansas City in 2010.
 Instead he was slated as the number-two starter behind reigning AL Cy Young Award winner Zack Greinke.
-Hampered by injuries again, Meche spent considerable time on the DL in 2010 and was 0–4 with a 6.66 ERA after making his final career start on May 25.
-After five rehab appearances with the Northwest Arkansas Naturals and Omaha Royals, Meche returned to the Royals as a reliever that September.
-He made eleven appearances, giving up three earned runs in thirteen innings.
+Meche struggled throughout the season, and was 0–4 with a 6.66 ERA after making his final career start on May 25.
+On May 30, he was placed on the disabled list with right shoulder bursitis, which marked his second stint on the DL for the season.
+After five rehab appearances with the Double-A Northwest Arkansas Naturals and Triple-A Omaha Royals, Meche returned to the Royals as a reliever that September.
+He made 11 appearances, giving up three earned runs in thirteen innings for a 2.08 ERA.

 Retirement

-Despite a guaranteed contract that called for a $12 million salary in 2011, Meche chose to walk away from the game on January 18 as he considered it unfair for the Royals to pay him millions if he would be out all year in the last year of his contract.
+Despite a guaranteed contract that called for a $12 million salary in 2011, Meche chose to walk away from the game, rather than play the last year of a five-year contract.
+His third and fourth years had been injury-ridden, and it was planned that he would be a reliever for the 2011 season, rather than a starting pitcher.